 What does your choice of software maintenance provider have to do with an IBM software audit?
 More than you might think.

 The only proper way to survive a failed IBM audit is to prepare for it in advance.
-Yes, there will still be problems, but you can help to minimise their impact, for your business and for you personally.
+Yes, there will still be problems, but you can help to minimize their impact, for your business and for you personally.
+Oh and don't fall for any of the BS myths about licenses and IBM audits.